La Broquerie: Sports

 Hockey is a huge part of life in La Broquerie and has been for 60 years.
 In the early 1950s, local residents spent months cutting and logging wood for the building of a new arena.
 The arena was built by hand with the help of countless local volunteers.
 Over the years, the arena burnt down on three occasions, and on all three occasions, local residents lobbied local businessmen and different levels of government to rebuild it.
+The community's arena and community club is known as the Hylife Centre.

 The volunteer board that has been overseeing the entire hockey program for 60 years is the Club Sportif.

-Le Club Sportif, the body which oversees the hockey program in the community, is a model of organization to be envied.

 The local hockey team is known as the "Habs".
-This year, every age level has at least one Habs team, and some have two, starting with the Timbits (age 4-6) all the way to the Senior Habs, who play hockey in the Carillon Senior Hockey League.
+This year, every age level has at least one Habs team, and some have two, starting with the Timbits (age 4–6) all the way to the Senior Habs, who play hockey in the Carillon Senior Hockey League.

 The Senior Habs have won five league championships in the past ten years.
-In 2006-2007, the Habs finished in first place in the league standings, sweeping the league championship finals, and winning the Provincial Senior "A" hockey championship.
+In 2006–2007, the Habs finished in first place in the league standings, sweeping the league championship finals, and winning the Provincial Senior "A" hockey championship.